 There are ERP platforms that have been around for decades and ERP solutions that were developed as recently as last year.
 They all offer different value for their price.
 Some sacrifice capability for ease of use, while others sacrifice emphasis on one enterprise need at the expense of another.
 Whether you want an ERP solution that is cloud-based, hosted, on-premise or one that can be all three, options exist to address your enterprise’s needs.
 That doesn’t mean the search for the right fit will be easy.

 Are you shopping for an ERP solution geared closer to process manufacturing, discrete manufacturing, or a service you provide?
 It’s better to measure twice and cut once.
 Don’t’ waste precious resources, like time, money, and labor, on a solution that won’t address your most critical of needs.
-Contact ERP vendors and consultants, arrange for demos of each solution and meet with your teams to understand what they’ll need out of the final product.
+Contact ERP consultants and vendors, arrange for demos of each solution and meet with your teams to understand what they’ll need out of the final product.

 3. Plan For The Future: Going Beyond Go-Live